Everything PR News

 For years, PR has struggled with measurement.
 Metrics like impressions, share of voice, and media placements rarely tied directly to business outcomes.

 Digital-first PR changes that.
 Now agencies can track engagement rates, click-throughs, conversion metrics, audience growth, revenue impact — and increasingly, Citation Share inside AI engine answers.
+This does not just improve reporting.
+It changes how campaigns are designed.
+Because when you can measure impact, you can optimize for it.

-Why Most Agencies Haven't Made the Shift
+Why Most Agencies Have Not Made the Shift

-Why?
-Because this transition is difficult.
+Despite the clear advantages, most PR agencies are still stuck in legacy models.
+The transition is difficult.
 It requires new talent (data analysts, media buyers, strategists), new technology, new pricing models, and new ways of thinking.
 It also challenges the core identity of PR.

 The New Skill Set for PR

-This doesn't replace storytelling.
+The modern PR professional looks different from the predecessor.
+They need to understand algorithms, audience segmentation, content formats, paid media dynamics, and data interpretation.
+This does not replace storytelling.
 It enhances it.
-Because now, storytelling is not just about what you say.
-It's about where it appears, who sees it, how it performs, and how it evolves.
+Storytelling is no longer just about what you say — it is about where it appears, who sees it, how it performs, and how it evolves.

 Final Thought